PFC-Validator/terra-rust/README.md

 no security audit has been performed.

+This may steal your money.

+This is not investment advice.

+Do you own research

 ## Why?

 2 reasons.
 1. There was no easy way for me to get the default terra-cli to work on windows
-2. I wanted a RUST api to use in other things.
+1. I wanted a RUST api to use in other things.
 The CLI is just cream on top.

 # Environment Varibles
 **TERRARUST_LCD** sets the LCD URL. eg https://tequila-lcd.terra.dev